newrelic/newrelic-quickstarts/.github/pull_request_template.md

 ## Summary

 A concise description of the changes being introduced.
-If this is a new Observability Pack, please provide a description of its use cases and a list of the Pack's components.
+If this is a new quickstart, please provide a description of its use cases and a list of the quickstart's components.

 ### Screenshots